gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

     boroughsCustom 700 500
 ```

-topoJson files are not limited to areal units.
+topoJSON files are not limited to areal units.
 Here, for example, we can import a file containing the geographical routes of selected London Underground tube lines.
 The conversion of the [tfl_lines.json](https://github.com/oobrien/vis/tree/master/tube/data) follows a similar pattern to the conversion of the borough boundary files, but with some minor differences:

-- The file is already in unprojected `geoJson` format so does not need reprojecting or conversion from a shapefile.
+- The file is already in unprojected geoJSON format so does not need reprojecting or conversion from a shapefile.
-- `ndjson-cat` converts the original geoJson file to a single line necessary for further processing.
+- `ndjson-cat` converts the original geoJSON file to a single line necessary for further processing.
 - the file contains details of more rail lines than we need to map so `ndjson.filter` is used with a regular expression to select data for tube and DLR lines only.
 - the property we will use for the id (the tube line name) is inside the first element of an array so we reference it with `[0]` (where there is more than one element in the array it indicates more than one named tube line shares the same physical line).